Nusszopf/web-nusszopf/projects/webapp/README.md

 Dev-Tooling and helpers for e.g. automatisation.

-### /scripts

-E-Mail templates for SendGrid.

 ### /src

-All the code relevant for the frontend-app, als well the serverless-functions.
+All the code relevant for the frontend app, als well the serverless-functions.

-#### **src/stories**

-All "dumb" UI components, managed and documented via storybook and structured via the atomic-design-pattern.

 #### **src/containers**